zerebubuth/planet-dump-ng/README.md

 The part which reads the PostgreSQL dump operates by launching "pg_restore" as a sub-process and parsing its output (in quite a naive way) to get the row data.
-Row data in a dump is not guaranteed to be ordered in the way that we like for planet dumps, so the rows are written out to a LevelDB database as an intermediate step.

-The part which writes the XML and/or PBF then reads these LevelDB databases with keys in order, and does a join between the top level elements like nodes, ways and relations and their "inners" - things like tags, way nodes and relation members.
+The part which writes the XML and/or PBF then does a join between the top level elements like nodes, ways and relations and their "inners" - things like tags, way nodes and relation members.

 In order that the system can output a planet file or a history planet file in the same run, all of this is generated from the history